ccy05327/CS/T1Q.md

         > Correct.
 This difficulty in detection leaves the computer open to misuse over a long period of time by the attacker.

+## Lesson 3 Malware analysis

+### Malware analysis

+1. The two types of malware analysis are:

+    - [x] Static

+    - [ ] Botnet

+    - [ ] Hashing

+    - [x] Dynamic

+    - [ ] Virus

+2. How can 'hashing' be used to detect infected files during static analysis?

+    - [ ] The suspect file is scanned using anti-virus software.
+This produces a hash.
+The hash is compared to examples in a database.
+If the hash matches an entry in the database, the file is infected.

+    - <span style="color:mediumPurple">[ ] A hashing algorithm, such as MD5, is run against a suspect file.
+This hash (unique string) is compared to that of a clean file.
+If they are the same, then the suspect file is infected.

+    - <span style="color:salmon">[ ] Strings from a clean file and a suspect file are compared.
+If they are different then they are run through a hashing algorithm.
+If they are different, then the suspect file is infected.</span>

+    - [x] A hashing algorithm, such as MD5, is run against a suspect file.
+A check against a known database of bad hashes will help to find if a file is malicious

+### Keep safe

+1. Dynamic Analysis is useful because...

+    - <span style="color:salmon">[ ] It allows a security professional to work out how much damage the malware could potentially do.</span>

+    - [x] It allows a security professional to detect malware that can evade static analysis.

+    - <span style="color:salmon">[ ] It allows a security professional to determine the signature of the malware, so it can be identified later.</span>

+    - [x] It allows a security professional to discover the functionality of the malware.

+2. Do you have up-to-date anti-virus protection on your computer at home or at work?
+If not, why not?
+Has the material you've covered in this topic made you think any differently about your security software on your devices at all?
+How?

+    - No, simply because they usually cost money and I don't really understand the differences when choosing one.